-I made mention of this earlier – a business card is a great asset with street photography.
+I made mention of this earlier – a business card is a great asset, especially for street portrait pictures of strangers.

 Handing over a business card is like handing over a doctor’s note!
 It lends instant legitimacy and gives people the option to then get in contact with you later.
 With smart phones it also means people can look up your website right away as well.

 Often a quick explanation about who you are and what you’re doing is all you need for people to allow you to shoot freely.

 Street Photography Tips No.7 – Go Low, Go High